minphase/minphase/_posts/2019-11-06-writing-with-markdown.md

 ## Standard things

 ### How to make headers
 It's easy to make headers with markdown.
 Headers are made with the # symbol and the number of # decides what level the header is.
 Below follows examples for headers from level 1 to 4.
-How the headers look is dependant on the aplication and the choises made there, for instance on this website the look is decided by the [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) Jekyll theme.
+How the headers look is dependant on the application and the choices made there, for instance on this website the look is decided by the [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) Jekyll theme.

 # Level 1
 ```